Tulloch Castle: The grounds and estate

-Tulloch Castle has many interesting features.
 A tunnel runs from the basement of the castle under the town of Dingwall to the old site of Dingwall Castle.
-The tunnel has now collapsed, but it is possible to view this passageway through an air vent on the front lawn of the castle’s grounds.
+The tunnel has now collapsed, but it is possible to view this passageway through an air vent (now closed off)on the front lawn of the castle’s grounds.
 There is a Davidson cemetery in the grounds of the castle for family members and pets.
 The graveyard is surrounded by a metal fence and has become overgrown, though some of its headstones are still visible.
 Originally, there were two walled gardens on either side of the castle.
 These are now overgrown and parts of them have become woods or have had houses built on them.
 The castle had two gatehouses and entrance paths.
 The former west gatehouse was situated at the foot of what is now Maggie's Drive and can be seen on old postcards of Dingwall and also OS maps from the late nineteenth and early twentieth century.
 Though the west gatehouse no longer exists the east gatehouse has survived and is currently a privately owned house.
 This gatehouse was built in 1876 and the path which connects it to the castle has become a public road.
 This road is still used as the main entrance to the castle today.

 On a hill to the north of the castle stands "Caisteal Gorach", a late 18th-century folly which was designed by Robert Adam for Duncan Davidson of Tulloch.
 The folly comprises a ruined round tower and flanking walls, and is a category A listed building.